eduSwift/iOS-SwiftUI/README.md

 ################################ ################################

-Vynil
+RecordRack

-Vynil is a music app that allows users to discover and listen to their favorite vinyl records in a digital format.
+RecordRack is a vinyl shop app concept designed in Figma, showcasing my design skills rather than coding abilities.

 Features:

-Displays a catalog of vinyl records with album art and details Allows users to play and pause tracks, skip between songs, and adjust volume Supports creating and managing custom playlists
+Displays a clean and modern interface for browsing and purchasing vinyl records Includes detailed product pages with album art, descriptions, and pricing Supports a seamless shopping experience with cart and checkout functionalities Demonstrates proficiency in UI/UX design, prototyping, and user flow creation in Figma

 ################################ ################################